 Koala.
 Photo: Lucy Morrell

-Mountain pygmy possum, Kosciuszko National Park.
+Mountain pygmy-possum taking shelter under a branch on a mossy rock, Kosciuszko National Park.
 Photo: Linda Broome ©DPIE

-Mountain pygmy possum, Kosciuszko National Park.
+Mountain pygmy-possum taking shelter under a branch on a mossy rock, Kosciuszko National Park.
 Photo: Linda Broome ©DPIE

 Profile view of a rufous scrub-bird (Atrichornis rufescens) standing on a mossy rock.
 Glen Trelfo © Glen Trelfo